stefandulman/udacity_machinelearning_p5/README.md

 The data/ folder stores downloaded stock data from Yahoo finance.
 It needs to be present, even if empty.
 If a data set is found locally, it will be used.
 Otherwise data will be retrieved from Yahoo finance and stored here.

-The project report is found in the file:

-* projectreport.pdf